 Five Health Benefits of Sleep

 - Sleep is good for memory and cognition – During sleep your brain enters a state where it can process the day’s information, retaining important data, forming memories and “dumping” input you do not need.
-This is particularly important as our brains are in chronic state of “over stimulation” in the digital age.
+This is particularly important as our brains are in the chronic state of “over-stimulation” in the digital age.

-- Sleep stimulates the production of HGH – Children grow more while sleeping, this is because during sleep, more Human Growth Hormone (HGH) is released.
-HGH is not only necessary for kids to grow, it renews all the cells of your body, and has many anti-aging properties.
+- Sleep stimulates the production of HGH – Children grow more while sleeping, this is because, during sleep, more Human Growth Hormone (HGH) is released.
+HGH is not only necessary for kids to grow, but it also renews all the cells of your body, and has many anti-aging properties.